Best WiFi 7 Access Points for Small Business 2026 (5 Compared — Including Real Infrastructure Costs)

 Real-World Throughput vs. Theoretical Speeds

 Manufacturer throughput ratings reflect ideal laboratory conditions.
-In a typical drywall office with standard client hardware, actual performance is substantially lower:
+In a typical drywall office with standard client hardware, actual performance is substantially lower.
+The ranges below are estimates based on our deployment experience and published independent reviews—not lab-logged benchmarks—and describe what a 2×2 Wi-Fi 7 client, the configuration found in most current laptops, can reasonably achieve:

-These figures represent realistic throughput for a 2×2 Wi-Fi 7 client—the configuration found in most current laptops.
 The gap between theoretical and real-world speeds is normal and expected; it reflects the overhead of protocol headers, channel contention, and physical environment.
+Your numbers will vary with construction materials, client hardware, and channel availability.

 A note on WAN vs. LAN throughput: The 15–22 Gbps maximum throughput figures apply to internal network traffic—file transfers to a local NAS, communication between on-premises servers, or local video editing workflows.
 They do not reflect internet speed.
 Most small business ISP connections top out at 1–2 Gbps, so the multi-gigabit uplink on these APs primarily future-proofs the local network and prevents the AP itself from becoming a bottleneck as more Wi-Fi 7 clients connect simultaneously.
 Businesses on standard broadband will not see faster internet speeds from a Wi-Fi 7 upgrade alone.